lsst-dm/dmtn-056/design.rst

 The :ref:`Registry` class provides an interface to such a database.

-In the database, the :ref:`Datasets <Dataset>` are grouped into :ref:`Collections <Collection>`, which are identified by a :ref:`CollectionTag`.
+In the database, the :ref:`Datasets <Dataset>` are grouped into :ref:`Collections <Collection>`, which are identified by a *CollectionTag*.
 Within a given :ref:`Collection` a :ref:`Dataset` is uniquely identified by a :ref:`DatasetRef`.

 Conceptually a :ref:`DatasetRef` is a combination of a :ref:`DatasetType` (e.g. ``calexp``)